-The Supplement to the 1998 Definite Plan Report for the Bonneville Unit (District 2004b) predicted that at full demand/build-out, the Diamond Fork System would convey an annual average of 162,900 acrefeet of water from Strawberry Reservoir: 101,900 acre-feet of water for Bonneville Unit municipal and industrial use and agricultural uses in Wasatch County and 61,000 acre-feet of irrigation water for SVP water users.
-As documented in the ULS EIS and only when required under a water right exchange, the Diamond Fork System can convey an average of 40,310 acre-feet of trans-basin water to Utah Lake for exchange to Jordanelle Reservoir as part of the Municipal and Industrial System (District 2004a).
+The Supplement to the 1998 Definite Plan Report for the Bonneville Unit (District 2004b) predicted that at full demand/build-out, the Diamond Fork System would convey an annual average of 162,900 acrefeet of water from Strawberry Reservoir: 101,900 acrefeet of water for Bonneville Unit municipal and industrial use and agricultural uses in Wasatch County and 61,000 acrefeet of irrigation water for SVP water users.
+As documented in the ULS EIS and only when required under a water right exchange, the Diamond Fork System can convey an average of 40,310 acrefeet of trans-basin water for the Utah Lake/Jordanelle Reservoir exchange as part of the Municipal and Industrial System (District 2004a).
 The delivery of Strawberry Reservoir water to Diamond Fork and Sixth Water Creeks is for SVP irrigation deliveries as described above and compliance with CUPCA-mandated minimum instream flow requirements, flow-related ecosystem management, and improvement of water quality.